BayuP/BayuP/README.md

 🔬 I’m interested in **Distributed System and Machine Learning**

-👯 I’m looking to collaborate on any project that can usefull, fun ,and also can improve my technical skill
+👯 I’m looking to collaborate on any project that can impacfull, fun ,and also can improve my technical skill

 🌱 I'm currently learning **Golang**